komalpadval13/moodify-music-recommender/README.md

          pip install -r requirements.txt

   3. Configure API Keys
-     -Replace the placeholders in music_recommender.py with your own credentials:
+     Replace the placeholders in music_recommender.py with your own credentials:
-     -Spotify: Get from Spotify Developer Dashboard
+      - Spotify: Get from Spotify Developer Dashboard
-     -YouTube: Get from Google Cloud Console
+      - YouTube: Get from Google Cloud Console

      replace it with your API keys